apace100/origins-docs/docs/types/block_action_types/explode.md

 !!! note

-    See [Minecraft Fandom: Explosion (Explosion strength)](https://minecraft.fandom.com/wiki/Explosion#Explosion_strength) for a list of power values that are used in vanilla.
+    See [Minecraft Wiki: Explosion (Explosion strength)](https://minecraft.wiki/w/Explosion#Explosion_strength) for a list of power values that are used in vanilla.

 ### Fields